 Live Liver Donation Frequently Asked Questions

-Q. What are the advantages to having a living donor?
+What are the advantages to a recipient if they have a living donor?

 - Decreased wait time, especially for people with less severe liver disease